 - The Response Team will respond and speak with you over the base unit loudspeaker, assessing the situation and reassuring you before taking appropriate action.

 - They will call for your emergency contacts (family, friends and neighbours), asking for them to visit you urgently.
 If you require medical attention, the emergency services will also be contacted.

-- Our Care Team will have your medical history on-hand and will pass this information on to the paramedics – putting them in the best possible position to help once they arrive on the scene.
+- Our Response Team will have your medical history on-hand and will pass this information on to the paramedics – putting them in the best possible position to help once they arrive on the scene.

 The pendant worn by our alarm users is waterproof so that it can be worn in the bath or shower, and its huge range allows for use outside in the garden.
 The peace of mind provided can help change the lives of older, frail and disabled people, as well as their loved ones.

 Of course, this also reduces the amount of pressure that hospitals are currently facing.
 With an alarm system in place, older patients can return home as soon as they are medically cleared.

 They have a “care system” in-place that doesn’t involve care homes or home care visits, and that is also affordable for them and their loved ones.